papistan/Scoutr/README.md

 # Problem
-Have you ever been to new place and felt overwhelmed or unsure of were to visit or eat. well then worry not Scoutr is here to help.
+Have you ever been to new place and felt overwhelmed or unsure of were to visit or eat.
+Perhaps you will be traveling and want to check out the hotels in a certain area, or maybe you'd just like to plan a day out and you're curious about what's in he neighborhood you're visiting.
+Well not to worry...
+Scoutr is here to help.
 # Solution
 Scoutr encourages fun and efficient exploration of locations.
 It searches by city and neighborhood presenting the user with a series of photos to swipe through working much like the popular dating app Tindr.
 The app then builds a list of liked locations.
-From the list, users are able to get more details on a location, delete a location, or text the list to a friend.
+From the list, users are able to get more details on a location, delete a location, or text the list to a friend so they can share excursion plans.
 Users are also able to build categorized lists to serve a specific purpose, like  finding all the hotels in a particular neighborhood.
 They could also plan a day trip starting with a cafe, then going for a walk in the park, and ending the night over cocktails.

 ## How it Works